Sky has confirmed the details of this year's Urban Myths line-up.

 This is the story of a burglar who stumbled into Grace Jones and artist Jean-Paul Goude's New York apartment, armed with a very small gun.
 When he inadvertently chose to break into their home (with a little interruption from Debbie Harry and Andy Warhol), he ended up with more than he bargained, having to deal with these two flamboyant, volatile lovers.
 Veering from desperate and dangerous to awe-struck and bemused, this was an afternoon which none of the three were expecting, least of all the burglar.

 Starring Gloria Onitiri (Grace Jones), Joshua McGuire (Jean Paul Goude), David Ajala (The Burglar), Emily Atack (Debbie Harry) and David Mills (Andy Warhol).
 Written by Grace Ofori-Attah.
-Produced by Tom Thostrup and Michael Livingstone at 2LE Media.
+Directed by Oliver Parsons, and produced by Tom Thostrup and Michael Livingstone at 2LE Media.